gillyspy/ppromise/README.md

     * accessible only to those with key

 ### 1-way phase changes
+#### impetus
 These changes are one-way for a reason.
 Your consumers should be able to count on an upper-bound of volatility.
-If a solid could also be changed to a gas then consumers should then assume that every type is a gas
+If a solid could also be changed to a gas then consumers would have to assume that every type is a gas and that would make the library useless.

 #### Gas -> Fluid -> Solid
 consumers can rely upon this relationship